 In this tutorial, we are going to understand the decision tree regression and implement it in Python

 This Regression is based on the decision tree structure.
 A decision tree is a form of a tree or hierarchical structure that breaks down a dataset into smaller and smaller subsets.
 At the same time, an associated decision tree is incrementally developed.
 The tree contains decision nodes and leaf nodes.
-The decision nodes(e.g. Outlook) are those nodes represent the value of the input variable(x).
+The decision nodes(e.g. Outlook) are those nodes that represent the value of the input variable(x).
 It has two or more than two branches(e.g. Sunny, Overcast, Rainy).
-The leaf nodes(e.g. Hours Played) contains the decision or the output variable(y).
+The leaf nodes(e.g. Hours Played) contain the decision or the output variable(y).
 The decision node that corresponds to the best predictor becomes the topmost node and called the root node.

 Decision Trees are used for both Classification and Regression tasks.
 In this tutorial, we will focus on Regression trees.

-Lets consider a scatter plot of a certain dataset.
+Let's consider a scatter plot of a certain dataset.

 Here, we take a dataset that contains two independent variables X1, and X2 and we are predicting a third dependent variable y.
 You can not find it on the scatterplot as it has two dimensions.
 To visualize y, we need to add another dimension and after that, it would like the following:

 Well, for this our decision tree would make some splits on the dataset based on information entropy( information entropy tells how much information there is in an event).
 This is basically dividing the points into some groups.
 The algorithm decides the optimal number of splits and splits the dataset accordingly.
 The figure will make it clear

 Here we can see the decision tree made four splits and divided the data points into five groups.

 Now, this algorithm will take the average value of each group and based on that values it will build the decision tree for this dataset.
 The tree would look like the following: